 4) Stop believing your harshest critic — you.
 Negative emotions come from a deep well of insecurity and self-doubt.
 These are what you must quell if you’re going to start living a better, more satisfying life.
 Here’s a tip: ask someone close to you to name your three best characteristics.
 I guarantee you’ll be amazed how quickly they respond, and how easy it is for them to name those three traits.
 You’re a lot more wonderful than you may realize!

 5) Establish an ordered morning routine.
 Not surprisingly, people who don’t get out of bed at a set time with an established routine — shower, coffee, breakfast, exercise — fall prey to negativity much more frequently than their organized counterparts.
 That’s because their lives feel purposeless, and it’s a short step from there to negativity and gloom.
 Even if you’re temporarily out of work and therefore home all morning, don’t discard the routine you established when employed.
 Disorganized habits lead to a disorganized mind.

 If you are genuinely struggling with deep negativity that keeps you from getting out of bed, it’s time to seek professional help.

-But if, like many people, you fall prey to these emotions occasionally, practise these steps and get out of the mental trap you’ve created.
+But if, like many people, you fall prey to these emotions occasionally, practice these steps and get out of the mental trap you’ve created.
 It is possible to break the cycle and move on to live your best, most productive life.
 But it’s up to you — you’re in charge of making your life fantastic.
 Silencing that inner critic and surrounding yourself with positive people who love and admire you is an important first step.